-Musa Okwonga is a writer, broadcaster, poet, speaker, musician. author, sportswriter, broadcaster and commentator on current affairs.
+Musa Okwonga is a writer, broadcaster, poet, and musician.
+He is the co-host of the Stadio football podcast.
 He is a popular choice for debating culture, politics, sport, race and sexuality.

 About Musa Okwonga

 Musa Okwonga has a huge fan base including JK Rowling and Ed Sheeran who wrote, “He writes from the heart with no filter, and that’s what the best wordsmiths do.
 I’m a fan.”